callmechits/JEE-MOCK-/README.md

 ## 🔒 Security Notes

 - **Honor system** — username only, no login required for students
-- Admin panel protected by password (change the default `admin123`!)
+- Admin auth is validated server-side via Apps Script (no plaintext password in browser storage)
-- All data stored in browser localStorage + Google Sheets
+- Data is cached in browser localStorage and persisted in Google Sheets
 - No server costs — 100% free hosting

 ---